Matt-A-Bennett/vim-surround-funk/README.md

 By default the 'surround-funk' plugin defines any vim word character (`[0-9A-Za-z_]`) and any period symbols as valid parts of a functions name.
-These symbols are used to delimit the function name when using the capitalised (e.g. `dsF`, but not `dsf`) versions of the above commands.
+These characters are used to find the function name when using the capitalised (e.g. `dsF`, but not `dsf`) versions of the above commands.
 You can add to or remove from these groups.